Divorce in the United States: 20th century

 By 1916, the U.S. led the world in number of divorces.
 In populous New York State, where adultery was the easiest grounds for divorce, attorneys would provide a divorce package of a prostitute and a photographer.
 Significant numbers of divorce seekers went to the cities on the Mexican side of the Mexico-U.S. border, or to Haiti, where they found welcoming attorneys, who sometimes advertised in the U.S.A.
 Memory of the practice is reflected in the song "Haitian Divorce," by Steely Dan.

 By the 1960s, deception to bypass the fault system had become a widespread concern, if not actually a widespread practice, and a consensus grew for change.
 The National Association of Women Lawyers was instrumental in convincing the American Bar Association to create a Family Law section in many state courts, and pushed strongly for no-fault divorce law around 1960 (cf. Uniform Marriage and Divorce Act).
 In 1969, California became the first U.S. state to pass a no-fault divorce law.

 The introduction of no-fault divorce led to a rise in divorce rates in the United States during the 1970s.
 The National Center for Health Statistics reported that from 1975 to 1988 in the US, in families with children present, wives filed for divorce in approximately two-thirds of cases.
 In 1975, 71.4% of the cases were filed by women, and in 1988, 65% were filed by women.
+However, some states placed restriction on divorce during the same period.
+For example, Missouri in 1973, the same year no-fault divorce was passed in the state, passed a statute that prevented divorce during pregnancy.
+The initial intention was to ensure the mother received financial support after the birth of the child, but in practice the law kept pregnant women in abusive environments longer.

 Lenore Weitzman's 1985 book The Divorce Revolution, using data from California in 1977-78, reported that one year after divorce, the standard of living for women declined 73%, compared with an increase of 42% for men.
 Richard Peterson calls Weitzman's methodology into question, using the same data to calculate a 27% decrease for women and a 10% increase for men.